joswayski/kontext/services/api/README.md

 ## API

-Go API to extract data from Kafka clusters and provide cluster management functionality.
+Go API to extract data from Kafka clusters

 ### Endpoints